Latin's Not so Tough!

 Audience: all ages

-Need for parent/teacher instruction: depends upon age of student
+Need for parent/teacher instruction: varies by age and ability

 Prep time needed: moderate at first, then low

 Moline, IL 61266-0882

 All reviews and articles on this site belong to Cathy Duffy unless otherwise identified.
 No review or article may be copied or reprinted without permission except for a single copy of a review made for temporary use AND not shared with others.
 Our organization does not engage in any solicitation activities in California specifically targeting potential customers residing in California (including distributing flyers, newsletters and other promotional materials, sending emails, initiating telephone calls or making referrals in person) that refer potential customers to the retailers with whom we have links.